 Pastry guru Johhny Iuzzini didn’t have much competition at the grill event – he was the only dessert game in town – but he no doubt would have smoked the competition with this meticulously-plated bite of sweetness.
 A citrus semifredo orb sat atop an almond sponge cake which was accompanied by a margarita gel.
 Candied citrus, dehydrated grapefruit, crispy tangerine, micro basil were all tweezered on top for an explosion of crunch, brightness and grassy freshness.
 It was like eating a citrus orchard on a cake.

 Quail Leg Lollipops at “Street Food” at Four Seasons Resort Palm Beach

-There were plenty of Asian-influenced dishes at this buzzing evening event which featured vegan tonkatsu ramen from Cleveland’s Greenhouse Tavern chef Jonathan Sawyer to Sarsaparilla Club’s Jeff McInnis and Janine Booth’s pork buns.
+There were plenty of Asian-influenced dishes at this buzzing evening event which featured vegan tonkatsu ramen from Cleveland’s Greenhouse Tavern chef Jonathon Sawyer to Sarsaparilla Club’s Jeff McInnis and Janine Booth’s pork buns.
 Lobster poutine, oyster sliders and scoops of ice cream from The Ice Cream Club rounded out the grazing.
 Our top two choices ended up being the award winners that night: Chef Tory Martindale of Four Seasons Resort Palm Beach snagged the People’s Choice for his Short Rib Wagyuyaki Doughnuts but it was Chef Julien Gremaud’s of Avocado Grill’s pistachio crusted quail leg over truffle aioli with a cherry chutney that won the Judges award and our vote.